Blokyk/starkid/docs/StarKid-overview.md

 StarKid is a source generator that aims to make writing command line interfaces (a.k.a.
 CLI) easier.
-To achieve that goal, it helps you focus on the actual *interface* part, i.e. options, commands and sub-commands, arguments, etc, and generates all the necessary plumbing for you, like formatting the help texts for each command, or validating each option or argument before calling any command.
+To achieve that goal, it helps you focus on the actual *interface* part, i.e. options, commands and subcommands, arguments, etc, and generates all the necessary plumbing for you, like formatting the help texts for each command, or validating each option or argument before calling any command.
 StarKid is mainly built for CLIs making use of "verbs," i.e. groups